zkemail/zk-email-verify/README.md

 Inside `zk-email-verify` folder, do

 ```
+curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash # If don't have npm
+. ~/.nvm/nvm.sh # If don't have npm
+nvm install 16 # If don't have node 16
+nvm use 16 # If not using node 16
-sudo npm i -g yarn # If don't have yarn
+sudo npm i -g yarn # If don't have yarn (may need to remove sudo)
 yarn install # If this fails, delete yarn.lock and try again
 ```